-Depreciation is recorded at one-half rates in the year of acquisition.
+Depreciation is recorded pro-rata in the year of acquisition.
 Depreciation methods, useful lives and residual values are reviewed annually and adjusted if appropriate.

 Basic and Diluted Loss Per Share

 Basic loss per share is computed by dividing the net loss applicable to the common shares of the Company by the weighted average number of common shares outstanding for the relevant period.